sebsteinig/PaleoOceanStarter/README.md

 # PaleoOceanStarter
-Procedural generation of idealised ocean temperatures to initialise paleoclimate model simulations
+Procedural generation of idealised ocean temperatures to initialise paleoclimate model simulations.
+The Jupyter Notebook contains the Python implementation of the equations below and was used to produce the initial ocean temperature and salinity distributions for the HadGEM3 Eocene simulations at multiple $CO_2$ levels (1x-4x).
+It can be easily adapted to be used with other ocean grids.

-NEMO needs monthly mean 3D fields of temperature and salinity to initilise the ocean.
-Eocene temperatures are produced in the following way:
-1. Copy modern reference file (for correct metadata).
-2. Loop over each latitude and longitude and calculate the local vertical temperature profile.
-Necesseary due to curvilinear grid in NEMO.
-This could be simpliefied to save some computation time for more regular grids.
-3. Salinities are set to a single global value of 34.7.
-4. Save new temperature and salinity field to disk

-## initial temperature distribution
+## idealised temperature distribution
 The DeepMIP-Eocene experimental design paper (Lunt et al., 2017), suggests the following equation to generate the initial horizontal and vertical temperature distribution:

 $$   T[^{\circ}C] =